WPCloudDeploy/wp-cloud-deploy/README.md

 ## Requirements ##
 * WordPress 5.6 or later
-* PHP 7.4 (8.x is not yet supported primarily because many server provider PHP API wrappers and some of our PHP dependencies do not yet support it.)
+* PHP 7.4 or higher (For certain premium modules 8.x will throw warning errors.
+This is because the server providers have not fully updated or debugged their PHP api wrappers for 8.x)

 Once the plugin is installed please view additional changes required to PHP and web server execution timeout values under the WPCLOUDDEPLOY->SETTINGS->GENERAL SETTINGS tab.
 You can also view all requirements at the bottom of our [getting started documentation](https://wpclouddeploy.com/documentation/wpcloud-deploy/introduction-to-wpcloud-deploy/) or in the [requirements documentation](https://wpclouddeploy.com/documentation/wpcloud-deploy/requirements/)